ameya-deshpande-5056/md-latex-mermaid2pdf/README.md

 ## Rendering libraries

-The app loads these libraries from jsDelivr:
+The app loads the latest available versions of these libraries from jsDelivr:

 - markdown-it and its syntax plugins
 - DOMPurify